 The broad functionality of Statnet is powered by a central Markov chain Monte Carlo algorithm that can easily handle networks having several thousand nodes.

 Statnet includes the code and functions of many common network statistics used in the social network field.
-However, the terms relevant for any specific network (or for networks outside the social sciences) may differ.
+However, the terms relevant to any specific network (or networks outside the social sciences) may differ.

 Netlytic is a cloud-based social network analyzer that is capable of automatically summarizing textual data and discovering communication networks from publicly accessible social media posts.

 It uses APIs to gather posts from YouTube, Twitter, and RSS feeds.
-You can also upload existing datasets from Google Sheet or text/csv files.
+You can also upload existing datasets from Google Sheets or Text/CSV files.